Thundershowers forecast over Thailand with isolated heavy rain in the South

 The weather forecast for the next 24 hours is as follows:

-East: Thundershowers in 40 per cent of the areas; temperature lows of 24-26 degrees, highs of 32-35 degrees Celsius; waves less than a meter high and over one meter during thundershowers.
+East: Thundershowers in 40 per cent of the areas; temperature lows of 24-26 degrees, highs of 32-34 degrees Celsius; waves less than 1-2 meters high and over 2 meters during thundershowers.

-South (east coast): Thundershowers in 40 per cent of the areas with isolated heavy rain; temperature lows of 24-25 degrees, highs of 32-34 degrees Celsius; waves less than a meter high and over one meter during thundershowers.
+South (east coast): Thundershowers in 60 per cent of the areas with isolated heavy rain; temperature lows of 24-25 degrees, highs of 33-35 degrees Celsius; waves a meter high and 2 meters during thundershowers.

-South (west coast): Thundershowers in 40 per cent of the areas with isolated heavy rain; temperature lows of 20-25 degrees, highs of 31-33 degrees Celsius; waves a meter high and 1-2 meters during thundershowers.
+South (west coast): Thundershowers in 40 per cent of the areas with isolated heavy rain; temperature lows of 20-25 degrees, highs of 31-34 degrees Celsius; waves 1-2 meters high and 2 meters during thundershowers.

 Published : Oct 14, 2021